 People who risk their lives to help others for no reward or recognition and in particularly, how people across the world that face great adversity, persecution and sadness, do the best they can with pride and stoicism.

 Tell us something not a lot of people know about you.

 That I actually had a life before teaching.
-I left school at 15 utterly uninspired by my teachers and joined the Army at 16 looking for a life of adventure.
-Luckily I found it and for the next 18 yrs, I worked in the jungles of Central America, Africa, South Atlantic, Northern Ireland, became a qualified aircraft engineer, worked in 48 different countries around the world, dived, parachuted, kayaked, caved and climbed my way around the world, and raced in the two and four man Bobsleigh for Great Britain.
-Then I settled down to a role of infrastructure and critical Situation Manager for IBM Europe, Middle East, Africa and emerging Eastern European Countries.
-After 10 yrs I once again yearned for a more exciting life and boy did I find it.
+I left school at 15, utterly uninspired by my teachers and joined the Army at 16 looking for a life of adventure.
+Luckily I found it and for the next 18 years, I worked in the jungles of Central America, Africa, South Atlantic, Northern Ireland, became a qualified aircraft engineer, worked in 48 different countries around the world, dived, parachuted, kayaked, caved and climbed my way around the world, and raced in the two and four man Bobsleigh for Great Britain.
+Then I settled down to a role of infrastructure and Critical Situation Manager for IBM Europe, Middle East, Africa and emerging Eastern European countries.
+After ten years I once again yearned for a more exciting life and boy did I find it.